 Interestingly, all five uses of this term refer to Christian leadership.
-The pastor, who is eager for a large salary, prostitutes his ministry for low purposes.
+The pastor who is eager for large salary prostitutes his ministry for a debased purpose.
 He commercializes his ministry by selling benefits.

 1 Co 9:11-14, “If we have sown spiritual things for you, is it a great thing if we reap your material things?
 12If others are partakers of this right over you, are we not even more?
 Nevertheless we have not used this right, but endure all things lest we hinder the gospel of Christ.
 13Do you not know that those who minister the holy things eat of the things of the temple, and those who serve at the altar partake of the offerings of the altar?
 14Even so the Lord has commanded that those who preach the gospel should live from the gospel.”

 There are two words for “willing” in this verse: “willingly” and “eagerly.”
-The latter term is a strong word implying far more desire and eagerness.
+The latter term is a strong word implying strong desire.